What to expect when visiting Sonoma County after the Fires

 We have hundreds of hotels, inns, B&Bs, campgrounds, and vacation rentals and all manner of unique places to spend the night in Sonoma County, and they are open.

-The number of hotel rooms available in Sonoma County remains the same, meaning you have many great options for where to stay when visiting Sonoma County.
+No hotels were lost in the fire.
+You have many great options for where to stay when visiting Sonoma County.

 3. It's a great time to visit